Search

 • 1-2 heaping tbsps dehydrated tomatoes

-• 2 tbsps dehydrated white onion
+• 2 tbsps dehydrated onion, use white for a stronger onion taste, red for softer flavour

 • 1 heaping tbsp dehydrated mushrooms

-• 2 tbsps dehydrated bell pepper, any colour
+• 2 tbsps dehydrated bell pepper

 • 1 heaping tsp dehydrated jalapeño